RetroTournaments/nesceptor/README.md

 ### Notes on level translation

 The NES is a 5V system, which is relatively high by modern standards, as most modern microcontrollers only have 3.3V tolerant inputs.
-For example the [RP2040 datasheet](https://www.mouser.com/datasheet/2/635/rp2040_datasheet-3048960.pdf) indicates a maximum 3.63V supply voltage (`IOVDD`) and `IOVDD + 0.3` as maximum input voltage.
+For example the [RP2350 datasheet](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf) indicates a maximum 3.63V supply voltage (`IOVDD`) and `IOVDD + 0.3` as maximum input voltage.
 The NES signals must be translated to not damage the microcontrollers.

 Some considerations

 - There are 25 channels to translate which is annoyingly _one more_ than 24 (a nice multiple of both 6 and 8), but it is what it is.
-- The level translators must act as high impedence when unpowered, so that the console operates when the mod is not plugged in.
+- The level translators must act as high impedence when unpowered, so that the console operates as normal when the mod is not plugged in.
 - The level translators must not be used to change or interact with the console whatsoever.
   Preferably unidirectional.
   This is imperative to maintain the legitimacy of the speedrunning and should be easily verified by third parties.